 In addition, he is a founding member of and served as President of the Hennepin Technical College Foundation for 16 years at which he established the Bahr Family Endowment, he also serves as a mentor to chemically dependent men and has volunteered for Habitat for Humanity.

 Richard Bahr is also a published author.
 Proceeds from his recent book, Amazed: Why the Humanity of Jesus Matters, go towards funding his social ministry.
-In October 2018, Bahr released his most recent book, Those People: The True Character the Homeless relating stories about his homeless friends, breaking paradigms of homelessness.
+In October 2018, Bahr released his most recent book, Those People: The True Character the Homeless relating stories about his homeless friends while transforming the readers’ paradigms of homelessness.

 Go here to learn more about Threshold to New Life and Richard Bahr online at www.richardbahr.com.